pymor/pymor/docs/source/tutorial01.rst

 linear coefficients but the |BitmapFunctions| replaced by corresponding stiffness matrices.
-Note that an additional summand appears which ensures correct enforcement of Dirichlet boundary values for all possible parameter combinations.
+Note that an additional summand appears which ensures correct enforcement of Dirichlet boundary values for all possible parameter value combinations.